dotnet/runtime/docs/project/dogfooding.md

 2. By default, the dotnet CLI will use the globally installed SDK if it matches the major/minor version you request and has a higher revision.
 To force it to use a locally installed SDK, you must set an environment variable `DOTNET_MULTILEVEL_LOOKUP=0` in your shell.
 You can use `dotnet --info` to verify what version of the Shared Framework it is using.

 3. Reminder: if you are using a local copy of the dotnet CLI, take care that when you type `dotnet` you do not inadvertently pick up a different copy that you may have in your path.
 On Windows, for example, if you use a Command Prompt, a global copy may be in the path, so use the fully qualified path to your local `dotnet` (e.g. `C:\dotnet\dotnet.exe`).
-If you receive an error "error NETSDK1045:  The current .NET SDK does not support targeting .NET Core 5.0." then you may be executing an older `dotnet`.
+If you receive an error "error NETSDK1045:  The current .NET SDK does not support targeting .NET 6.0." then you may be executing an older `dotnet`.

 After setting up dotnet you can verify you are using the dogfooding version by executing `dotnet --info`.
 Here is an example output at the time of writing:
 ```
 >dotnet --info
-.NET Core SDK (reflecting any global.json):
+.NET SDK (reflecting any global.json):
- Version:   5.0.100-preview.1.20167.6
+ Version:   6.0.100-alpha.1.20514.11
- Commit:    00255dd10b
+ Commit:    69ee2fdd13

 Runtime Environment:
  OS Name:     Windows
- OS Version:  10.0.18363
+ OS Version:  10.0.19042
  OS Platform: Windows
  RID:         win10-x64
- Base Path:   c:\dotnet\sdk\5.0.100-preview.1.20167.6\
+ Base Path:   c:\dotnet\sdk\6.0.100-alpha.1.20514.11\

 Host (useful for support):
-  Version: 5.0.0-preview.1.20120.5
+  Version: 6.0.0-alpha.1.20468.7
-  Commit:  3c523a6a7a
+  Commit:  a820ca1c4f

 .NET Core SDKs installed:
-  5.0.100-preview.1.20167.6 [c:\dotnet\sdk]
+  6.0.100-alpha.1.20514.11 [c:\dotnet\sdk]

 .NET Core runtimes installed:
-  Microsoft.AspNetCore.App 5.0.0-preview.1.20124.5 [c:\dotnet\shared\Microsoft.AspNetCore.App]
+  Microsoft.AspNetCore.App 5.0.0-rc.2.20466.8 [c:\dotnet\shared\Microsoft.AspNetCore.App]
-  Microsoft.NETCore.App 5.0.0-preview.1.20120.5 [c:\dotnet\shared\Microsoft.NETCore.App]
+  Microsoft.NETCore.App 6.0.0-alpha.1.20468.7 [c:\dotnet\shared\Microsoft.NETCore.App]
-  Microsoft.WindowsDesktop.App 5.0.0-preview.1.20127.5 [c:\dotnet\shared\Microsoft.WindowsDesktop.App]
+  Microsoft.WindowsDesktop.App 5.0.0-rc.1.20417.4 [c:\dotnet\shared\Microsoft.WindowsDesktop.App]

 To install additional .NET Core runtimes or SDKs:
   https://aka.ms/dotnet-download